umgbhalla/dotfiles/README.md

 + pcie single-gpu passthrough (this will take a while...)
 + update color/styling for ff
 + switch from cmus to ncmpcpp
++ switch to uefi
++ fix ffmpeg screen capture quality and audio